Fed's Yellen says 'makes sense' to gradually raise interest rates

 Other Fed policymakers have suggested fiscal stimulus, with the unemployment rate now at a healthy 4.7 percent, could lead to a faster pace of rate hikes than currently anticipated.

-Dramatic rate hikes will probably not be necessary because slow U.S. productivity growth is holding back economic growth, Yellen said.
+Dramatic rate hikes probably won't be necessary because slow U.S. productivity growth is holding back economic growth, Yellen said.

-"Nevertheless, as the economy approaches our objectives, it makes sense to gradually reduce the level of monetary policy support," she said.
+"Nevertheless, as the economy approaches our objectives, it makes sense to gradually reduce the level of monetary policy support."